 Severance plans are generally considered employee welfare benefit plans governed by ERISA.
-Mass. v.
-Morash, 490 U.S. 107, 116 (1989) ("[P]lans to pay employees severance benefits, which are payable only upon termination of employment, are employee welfare benefit plans within the meaning of the Act." (emphasis omitted)); Koenig v.
+Morash, 109 S.Ct. at 1673 ("[P]lans to pay employees severance benefits, which are payable only upon termination of employment, are employee welfare benefit plans within the meaning of the Act." (emphasis omitted)); Koenig v.
 Automatic Data Processing, 156 F. App'x 461, 466 (3d Cir.
-2005) ("Severance pay plans are classified under [ERISA] as welfare benefit plans").
-However, for a severance plan to be governed by ERISA and, in turn, trigger ERISA's preemption clause, it must require an ongoing administrative program or scheme.
+2005) ("Severance pay plans are classified under [ERISA] as welfare benefit plans.").
+More specifically, a severance plan that requires an ongoing administrative program or scheme is an ERISA-governed plan that triggers ERISA's preemption clause.
 See, e.g., Pane, 868 F.2d at 633-35 (finding that a severance plan was subject to ERISA because implementing that plan required an "administrative scheme").
 In contrast, a severance benefit payable upon a onetime plant closing could be exempt from ERISA, and not trigger ERISA preemption, if it does not require an ongoing administrative program.
-See Fort Halifax Packing Co. v.
-Coyne, 482 U.S. 1, 11-12 (1987).
+See Fort Halifax, 482 U.S. at 11-12.

 This distinction governs the scope of ERISA preemption as applied to state laws requiring severance pay.
 In Fort Halifax, the Supreme Court ruled that ERISA did not preempt a Maine statute that simply required employers to make severance payments to employees terminated in a one-time plant closing.
 482 U.S. at 1-4.
 Although the Court recognized that severance plans could be preempted by ERISA, the Maine law did not require "an ongoing administrative scheme whatsoever to meet the employer's obligations" under that law.
 Id. at 12.
 "The employer assumes no responsibility to pay benefits on a regular basis, and thus faces no periodic demands on its assets that create a need for financial coordination and control."
 Id.
-Instead, the law only required "a one-time, lump-sum payment triggered by a single event," indeed with "no administrative scheme whatsoever to meet the employer's obligation."
+Instead, the law only required "a one-time, lump-sum payment triggered by a single event," with "no administrative scheme whatsoever to meet the employer's obligation."
 Id. (emphasis added).

-By the same token, state severance requirements that do require employers to establish an ongoing administrative scheme effectively do mandate severance plans and are thus preempted.
+By the same token, state severance requirements that do require employers to establish an ongoing administrative scheme effectively necessarily mandate severance plans and are thus preempted.
 The First Circuit reached that conclusion in Simas, holding that ERISA preempted a Massachusetts statute requiring the payment of severance benefits.
 6 F.3d at 849.
-That state law required employers to pay severance benefits to employees terminated within a certain period following a corporate takeover.
+The Massachusetts law required employers to pay severance benefits to employees terminated within a certain period following a corporate takeover.
 In particular, employers were required to make severance payments - based on weekly compensation and years of service - to employees who were terminated within 24 months after a "transfer of control" of their employer, provided that the employees were not terminated for cause.
+Id.

-Id. at 851-52.
-Applying Fort Halifax, the First Circuit held that the law was preempted by ERISA because it required the type of "ongoing administrative [scheme]" that gives rise to an ERISA-covered plan.
+at 851-52.
+Applying Fort Halifax, the First Circuit held that ERISA preempted the state law because it required the type of "ongoing administrative [scheme]" that gives rise to an ERISA-covered plan.
 Id. at 853-55.
 What distinguished the not.
 Specifically, the First Circuit noted: